 Innotel Hotel is conveniently located along the belt of famous Orchard Road and in the citycenter.
-It is just 3 minutes by foot to Dhoby Ghaut MRT station and 23 minutes by car from Changi International Airport.
+It is just 3 minutes by foot to Dhoby Ghaut MRT station and 7 minutes walk to Fort Canning MRT Station ( New Downtown Line 3)

 Our location provides easy-access to the following landmarks:

 - Fort Canning Park

 - Mount Elizabeth Hospital

 - Natural History Museum